caasted/puzzler/README.md

 # Chris's Puzzler Project
 For the VR Developer Nanodegree at Udacity, I designed, tested, and iterated on a mobile VR app called Puzzler.
-In this app the user enters a dungeon and plays a game of Simon says in order to solve the puzzle and exit the dungeon.
+In this app the user enters a dungeon and plays a game of <em>Simon Says</em> in order to solve the puzzle and exit the dungeon.

 ### Unique Considerations
 There were many design considerations taken into account for this project, including scale, thematic lighting and sound, and user comfort during sequences involving motion.